 The result is a value chain of data that can be monetized and offered to other firms through a subscription or transactional model.
 This valuable data includes pricing, specifications, production details, delivery dates and more.

-Raw material suppliers are building digital platforms to create profit centers beyond production and lower costs.
-A broad range of companies can access these sophisticated platforms.
+Raw material suppliers are building data platforms to create profit centers beyond production and lower costs.
+A broad range of companies can access these sophisticated digital platforms.

 The best digital platforms are designed to solve several problems that vex buyers: inaccurate product pricing, fluid delivery dates and inexplicable product specification changes.
 Thanks to advanced technology like AI and data analytics, customers are kept informed of any price swings and delivery dates in real-time.